mne-tools/mne-python/doc/install_mne_python.rst

 Installing MNE-python and its dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once you have Anaconda or Miniconda installed, the easiest way to install MNE-python is to use the provided `environment file`_ to install MNE-python and its dependencies into a new conda environment:
+Once you have Anaconda installed, the easiest way to install MNE-python is to use the provided `environment file`_ to install MNE-python and its dependencies into a new conda environment: